solarte7/NegationAndUncertainty/trained_models/Readme.txt

 https://drive.google.com/drive/folders/1MtE-MGCiUbDIpoW3nKKCZNQWn8IFaxaf?usp=sharing

-You can use the scripts <i>"loadBiLSTM-CRF.ipynb" and "loadBERT.ipynb"</i> to evaluate and exploit these models.
+You can use the scripts "loadBiLSTM-CRF.ipynb" and "loadBERT.ipynb"  to evaluate and exploit these models.
 These files are found in the validation directory.